 Table~\ref{tab:runtimes} displays the run times per reconstruction of the {\HTP} and {\HiHTP} algorithm on desktop hardware (2 x 2,4 GHz Quad-Core Intel Xeon, 64 GB 1066 MHz DDR3 ECC) in the tests with noiseless Gaussian measurements.
-The run times are average values of $100$ iterations.
+The run times are average values of $100$ trials.
 Both {\HTP} and {\HiHTP} show comparable run times.

-\subsection{Fourier measurements}
+\paragraph{Fourier measurements}

 In the application to CCRA one aims at recovering $(s,\sigma)$-sparse complex vectors from partial Fourier measurements~\eqref{eq:CCRAMeasurement}.
-Figure~\ref{fig:samplingComplexityFourier} shows the number of successfully recovered blocks from uniform randomly selected Fourier coefficients for {\HiHTP} and {\HTP}.
+Fig.~\ref{fig:samplingComplexityFourier} shows the number of successfully recovered blocks from uniform randomly selected Fourier coefficients for {\HiHTP} and {\HTP}.

 An $(s=3,\sigma=10)$-sparse support is drawn uniformly of $N=20$ blocks of dimension $n=50$.
 The signal entries are complex numbers with real and imaginary part i.i.d.\ sampled from a standard normal distribution.
 Recovery rates are again averaged over $100$ runs.
 Running {\HiHTP} on random partial Fourier measurements shows a qualitatively similar behaviour as for Gaussian measurements.